carlosdubus/gamesearch/README.md

 ## Data Structures

 The search by name is done using an inverted index, see `gamesearch/index.py`.
-Each game name is split into tokens, each token contains a list of game_ids.
+Each game name is split into tokens, each token contains a list of (game_id, position) tuples.
 Each token is a different file saved in data/games/index directory.
 The inverted index is file based, so it does not require to hold anything in memory.

 ## Ingest